eglassman/cool-papers/defs.md

 • S ∈ N is a distinguished start symbol.
 	- In English, this would be a sentence.
 Every parse tree has S as its root.

+#### Probabilistic

+"a natural generalization of context-free grammars" [31]

+"The key idea in probabilistic context-free grammars is to extend our definition to give a probability distribution over possible derivations."
+[31]

+From [31]:
+Given a context-free grammar G, we will use the following definitions:
+• TG is the set of all possible left-most derivations (parse trees) under the grammar G.
+• For any derivation t ∈ TG, yield(t) is the sequence of words in t: s ∈ Σ∗
+• For a given sentence s ∈ Σ∗, TG(s) is the set of possible parse trees for s.
+Mathematically, TG(s) is {t : t ∈ TG, yield(t) = s}
+• We say that a sentence s is ambiguous if it has more than one parse tree, i.e.,
+|TG(s)| > 1.
+• We say that a sentence s is grammatical if it has at least one parse tree, i.e.,
+|TG(s)| > 0.

 #### Lexical grammars [4]
 Lexers (also called tokenizers) use lexical grammars to convert a sequence of characters into a sequence of tokens with identified meanings.